Ryzen 3 1200 vs Xeon W3670

 Which one is better for streaming, content creation, and heavy multitasking?

-For streaming, content creation, and heavier multitasking, Xeon W3670 is the better fit.
+For streaming, content creation, and heavier multitasking, Xeon W3670 is the stronger fit.
 You are getting 0.3% better PassMark, backed by 6 cores and 12 threads.
-It also carries the larger cache pool with 50% larger total L3 cache (12 MB vs 8 MB).
+It also has the larger cache pool with 50% larger total L3 cache (12 MB vs 8 MB).

 Which one is the smarter buy today, not just the cheaper CPU?

-Xeon W3670 is the smarter buy by a wide margin for a fresh build.
-Xeon W3670 is 129.4% more expensive on MSRP at $250 MSRP versus $109 MSRP, and it gives you 0.3% higher PassMark.
-Ryzen 3 1200 only looks stronger on raw value math because it is so cheap, but its absolute performance tier is too low to be the smarter recommendation now.
-At roughly 6,407 PassMark with 4 cores and 4 threads, it only makes sense as a bare-minimum stopgap or a very constrained existing-platform upgrade.
+Xeon W3670 is still the better call for a fresh build.
+Xeon W3670 comes in 129.4% more expensive on MSRP at $250 MSRP versus $109 MSRP, and it still gives you a 15.0% average FPS lead across 50 shared CPU game tests in our data.
+Ryzen 3 1200 only looks stronger on raw value math because it is so cheap, but its absolute performance tier is too low to be the better recommendation now.
+At roughly 6,407 PassMark with 4 cores and 4 threads, it only really makes sense as a bare-minimum stopgap or a very constrained existing-platform upgrade.

 Which one is more future-proof for 2026 and beyond?